by Texas Homesteader ~

 But it’s never a power struggle where we want to win just to say we won!
 Of course it helps that our #1 goal is to serve each other, so we never get into a battle of will.

-This is important too.
-When differences of opinion are being discussed, we remember our tone of voice and the words we choose when speaking with each other can either be beneficial or counterproductive.
+But we each remember that our tone of voice and the words we choose when speaking to each other can either be beneficial or counterproductive to resolution.

 But doesn’t that just put you immediately on the defensive?
 Who’s gonna benefit with that?
 My guess is neither side.
 I guarantee your partner feels the same.

 The words we use (and yes, even tone of voice) are important when dealing with differences.
 There’s no quicker way to turn the other side to deaf ears than an aggressive ‘My way or nothing’ speech.

-Messages of Love
+Remind Them You Love Them, Scribble Messages of Love

-Sometimes I write a quick note & tuck it into his coat pocket where he’ll find it some other time.
+Sometimes I write a quick note to RancherMan & tuck it into his coat pocket where he’ll find it some other time.

 I think it’s easy to get caught up in the day-to-day and take your partner for granted.
 These tiny little languages of love lets your partner know you’re thinking about them.